Healthy Homes Assessment Newlands

 Newlands Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Newlands and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Newlands and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standard that apply or will be in force throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records of their the conformance to any Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes